HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Method

 Specifically, in a nutshell, we define an analytic function $G(\vmu^h_t, \vmu^o_t, \vy_0)$ that assesses how closely the generated human joints and object's 6DoF pose align with a desired objective.
 In our case, it enforces the contact positions of human and object to be close to each other and their motions are smooth temporally.
-Based on the gradient of $G(\vmu^h_t, \vmu^o_t, \vy_0)$, we can purturb the generated human and object motion at each diffusion step $t$ as in~\cite{xie2023omnicontrol, karunratanakul2023guided, kulkarni2023nifty},
+Based on the gradient of $G(\vmu^h_t, \vmu^o_t, \vy_0)$, we can perturb the generated human and object motion at each diffusion step $t$ as in~\cite{xie2023omnicontrol, karunratanakul2023guided},

 Here $\tau_1$ and $\tau_2$ are different strengths to control the guidance for human and object motion, respectively.
 Due to the sparseness of object motion features, we assign a larger value to $\tau_2$ compared to $\tau_1$.
 This applies greater strength to perturb object motion, facilitating feasible corrections for contacting joints.
-During the denoising stage, to eliminate diffusion models' bias that can suppress the guidance signal, we iteratively perturb $K$ times in the last denoising step, as illustrated in~\cref{alg:guidance}.
+During the denoising stage, to eliminate diffusion models' bias that can suppress the guidance signal, we iteratively perturb $K$ times in the last denoising step.
+The details are illustrated in Algorithm~\ref{alg:guidance} of Appendix.

 How can we define the objective function $G(\vmu^h_t, \vmu^o_t, \vy_0)$?
 We consider three terms here.
 First, in the generated 3D HOIs, the human and object should be close to each other on the contacting points.
 We therefore minimize the distance between human contact joints and object contact points